 X. Potential solution

-X.a Potential solution of NRM enhancement to support MOCN NG-RAN sharing
+X.a Potential solution of NRM enhancement to support MOCN NG-RAN sharing with multiple CellIds

 In MOCN NG-RAN sharing with multiple CellId scenario, the NG-RAN nodes (i.e. gNBs) which share the same physical radio resources can be used by different operators, and from each operator point of view, each operator has its own gNB.
 To keep the backward compatibility, it is better to use the combination of the current defined GNBDUFunction, GNBCUCPFunction and GNBCUUPFuntion to represent the gNBs of the different operators.
 And in order to avoid information redundancy, it is better to put all the attributes which are not operator specific in the common IOCs.

+In TS 32.130, the related requirements have been captured, these requirements are:

+Req-MOCN-MultiCellId-Cfg-CON-2 The 3GPP management system shall have the capability to configure PLMN-IdentityInfo (including PLMNId, CellId, TAC) individually for each supported network operator.

+REQ-NS_NG-CON-1 The 3GPP management system of the MOP shall support a capability to manage both the non-shared network elements and shared network elements in a NG-RAN network at the same time.

-So one potential solution of the NRM enhancement includes the follows:
+To fulfil the abovementioned requirements, one potential solution of the NRM enhancement includes the follows:

 Use the combination of the current defined GNBDUFunction, GNBCUCPFunction and GNBCUUPFuntion to represent the gNBs of the different operators.

-Define new IOCs DUCommonPart and NRPhysicalCell to collect the common attributes of gNB-DU and NRCellDU in the NG-RAN sharing scenarios.
+Define new IOCs DUCommonPart and NRPhysicalCellDU to collect the common attributes of gNB-DU and NRCellDU in the NG-RAN sharing scenarios.

+The support qualifier of some attributes in NRCellDU are changed to CM to support both non-sharing scenario and NG-RAN sharing with multiple CellId scenario.

-Editor’s note: the name of the new added IOCs may be updated based on the group’s discussion.
+Editor’s note 1: the name of the new added IOCs may be updated based on the group’s discussion.

+Editor’s note 2: The following potential solution needs to be revisited according to further discussion based on other existing requirements or new requirements.

 The detailed NRM enhancement solution is captured below.